meilisearch/engine-team/resources/meilisearch-release.md

 ### After the release

-Some commits might miss to `main` since the core-team did some hotfixes merged to the `release-vX.X.X` branch.
+Some commits might miss to `main` since the engine-team did some hotfixes merged to the `release-vX.X.X` branch.
 You need to bring them back from `stable` to `main` by merging a PR originating `stable` and pointing to `main`.

 ### How to do patched release (following hotfixes)